 Nursing, M.S.
 (MSN) Programs

 Nationally accredited, the Master of Science in Nursing (MSN) prepares students in advanced theory and practice in a specialized clinical area of nursing.
 Graduate students are equipped to assume functional, advanced practice roles as clinical nurse specialists, family nurse practitioners, adult nurse practitioners, pediatric nurse practitioners, or school nurses, and may elect a secondary specialty in administration or education.
 The combination of theory, research, and professional development also readies MSN program graduates for doctoral study in nursing.

-Graduates are eligible to apply for state advanced practice certification or credential in their specialities.
+Graduates are eligible to apply for state advanced practice certification or credential in their specialties.
 They may also write national certification examinations where these are offered through specialty boards.

 MSN Program Specialties